Arezoo Ardekani: Early life and education

 Ardekani is from Iran.
-She was born in Isfahan, and was encouraged to become a scientist as a child.
-She moved to Tehran for her undergraduate studes, where she earned a bachelor's degree at the Sharif University of Technology.
+She was born in Isfahan, and was strongly passionate about becoming a scientist even from early childhood.
+She moved to Tehran for her undergraduate studies, where she earned a bachelor's degree at the Sharif University of Technology.
 Ardekani moved to the University of California, Irvine for graduate research, where she worked on particle interactions.
 She moved to Massachusetts Institute of Technology as a Shapiro Postdoctoral Fellow, where she worked with Gareth H. McKinley on bead formation in viscoelastic jets.

-Research and career
+Career and research

 Ardekani started her independent career at the University of Notre Dame in 2011.
-She moved to Indiana University–Purdue University Indianapolis in 2014, where she leads the Complex Felow Lab.
+She moved to Purdue University in 2014, where she leads the Complex Flow Lab.
 She investigates complex fluids and particle transport.
 She combines theoretical analyses with computational simulations to understand fluid flow.

 Ardekani studied the microbes that accumulate at oil spills.
-She identified that microbes initially move due to chemotaxis (they are attracted to the chemical trail of a food source), but subsequently move due to the formation of a hydrodynamic phenomenon.
-Ardekani demonstrated that microbes are involved with environmental remediation.
+She identified that microbes initially move due to chemotaxis (they are attracted to the chemical trail of a food source), but subsequently hydrodynamic interaction with drops can be important.